Allowable costs and expenses

 It is best to organise a contract for a mobile phone in the company name (one per worker).
 That way your company pays for personal as well as business calls, which is acceptable to HMRC.
 Please note that the same concession does not apply to a device such as an iPhone or BlackBerry although if it is provided solely for business use and any private use is not significant, it will be exempt.

 Note that dfor your company to pay, mobile phone contracts should be in the company’s name (if not you enter the amount you have claimed from your company on your P11D and look into changing mobile contracts).

 Please note we recommend to clients that they do not claim the mortgage interest, insurance costs and home telephone line rental under “use of home as office”.
-It is still very rarely they do investigate this item but we are erring on the side of caution with our advice!However, we continue to recommend you draw a minimum £260 per year on the basis we do not know of a single case where the Revenue have challenged a claim up to this value.
+It is still very rarely they do investigate this item but we are erring on the side of caution with our advice!However, we recommend you draw a minimum £300 per year on the basis we do not know of a single case where the Revenue have challenged a claim up to this value.